-''' heatmapGenomewide(hmms, ylabels = NULL, classes = NULL, reorder.by.class = TRUE, classes.color = NULL, file = NULL, cluster = TRUE, plot.SCE = TRUE, hotspots = NULL) '''
+''' heatmapGenomewide(hmms, ylabels = NULL, classes = NULL, reorder.by.class = TRUE, classes.color = NULL, file = NULL, cluster = TRUE, plot.SCE = TRUE, hotspots = NULL, exclude.regions = NULL) '''

-hmms A list of aneuHMM objects or files that contain such objects. ylabels A vector with labels for the y-axis.
+hmms A list of aneuHMM objects or a character vector with files that contain such objects. ylabels A vector with labels for the y-axis.
 The vector must have the same length as hmms.
 If NULL the IDs from the aneuHMM objects will be used. classes A character vector with the classification of the elements on the y-axis.
 The vector must have the same length as hmms. reorder.by.class If TRUE, the dendrogram will be reordered to display similar classes next to each other. classes.color A (named) vector with colors that are used to distinguish classes.
-Names must correspond to the unique elements in classes. file A PDF file to which the heatmap will be plotted. cluster Either TRUE or FALSE, indicating whether the samples should be clustered by similarity in their CNV-state. plot.SCE Logical indicating whether SCE events should be plotted. hotspots A GRanges object with coordinates of genomic hotspots (see hotspotter).
+Names must correspond to the unique elements in classes. file A PDF file to which the heatmap will be plotted. cluster Either TRUE or FALSE, indicating whether the samples should be clustered by similarity in their CNV-state.